juzun/investment-and-trading/README.md

 ## Models
 ### ARIMA Model
 The ARIMA model is a time-series model that predicts future values based on the trend, seasonality, and noise in the data.
-This model is trained on historical adjusted close price data and is used for simulating future stock price movements.
+This model is fitted on historical adjusted close price data and is used for simulating future stock price movements.

+The order of ARIMA differs for each ticker.
+Several methods are combined to find an optimal order `(p, d, q)`.
+Numbers `p` and `q` are deduced from autocorrelation and partial autocorrelation functions of the price history.
+Number `d` is the number of differencing that had to be done so that the series became stationary.
+To test the stationarity, Augmented Dickey-Fuller unit root test was used and after that corrected with Kwiatkowski-Phillips-Schmidt-Shin test.

+ARIMA enables us to generate simulations of further price movements which can be used e.g. for risk management.
+It also allows us to create simple prediction.
+Although this feature is implemented in this project, it is not implemented in the final results, since LSTM predictions were more precise.
+ARIMA forecast is more of a mean value of future simulations.

+Since fitting ARIMA model is very fast in our case, no models are stored and everytime user calls for simulations either in UI or CLI, new ARIMA model is fitted.

 ### LSTM Model
 The LSTM (Long Short-Term Memory) model is a type of Recurrent Neural Network (RNN) designed for sequential data prediction.
 It is trained using several features of the stock and predicts future adjusted close prices.
+The sequence length for trained was chosen to be 30, roughly corresponding to one month - based on tests and comparisons, this number gave the best results.

-- The models for each ticker are pre-trained and stored in the `/data/models` directory, allowing it to be accessed and used by UI directly without requiring retraining.
+The models for each ticker are pre-trained and stored in the `/data/models` directory, allowing it to be accessed and used by UI directly without requiring retraining.

 ## Data